 April 2015: Visit to Qatar by the then Minister for Trade and Investment, the Hon Andrew Robb, the first bilateral visit to Qatar by an Australian Trade Minister.

-August 2014: Visit to Australia of Minister Professor Al-Misnad, President of Qatar University.
+August 2014: Visit to Australia of the then President of Qatar University, Minister Professor Abdullah Al-Misnad.

 May 2013: Visit to Qatar by the then Australian Foreign Minister, Senator Bob Carr.